Enchaim/FresheRun/README.md

 This is the official website of Freshe Run Inc.

-Which is adopted by Start Bootstrap and developed by Enchaim.
+Adopted to Start Bootstrap Agency and developed by Enchaim.

 Copyright 2016 Freshe Run Inc.